activeviam/browser-based-export/packages/browser-based-export-server/README.md

 # Goal

-`browser-based-export-server` is a Node.js server exposing an API to export a web application at a given URL to a PDF file.
+`browser-based-export-server` is a Node.js server, relying on [`browser-based-export`](https://www.npmjs.com/package/browser-based-export), to export a web application at a given URL to a PDF file.

 # Usage

-1.  `npm install -g browser-based-export-server`
+1. Install the server on your machine: `npm install -g browser-based-export-server`
-2.  `browser-based-export-server`
+2. Start its CLI: `browser-based-export-server`.
+    The output will give you more information about what to do next.